radutopala/onemcp/README.md

 ### Tool execution fails

-- Use `tool_search` with `detail_level: "full_schema"` to see required parameters
+- Use `tool_search` with `detail_level: "full_schema"` to see required arguments
-- Check parameter types match the schema
+- Check argument types match the schema
 - Review logs for detailed error messages

 ## Development